adamsilver/maintainablecss.com-jekyll/_chapters/07-state.md

 We should prefix state classes with the module (or component) because while the states are common, the styles could be different.

 For example, an empty *basket* may have a gray background.
-But an empty list of *search results* may have an absolutely position image.
+But an empty list of *search results* may have an absolutely positioned image.

 ## What about reusing state?